Associate Professor in School of Journalism and Strategic Communication

 About Natalee Seely

-Dr. Natalee Seely is an Assistant Professor in the School of Journalism and Strategic Communication.
+Dr. Natalee Seely is an Associate Professor in the School of Journalism and Strategic Communication and the coordinator of the Journalism MA Program.
 She uses multiple methods, including content analysis, surveys and interviewing, in her research, which focuses on news processes and production.
-Dr. Seely’s published works appear in Journalism & Mass Communication Educator, Newspaper Research Journal, Electronic News, and Feminist Media Studies.
-Dr. Seely’s current research focuses on news representations of gendered violence and mental health effects of reporting on trauma.
-She has been featured on Indiana Public Radio’s “All In,” as well as in Ball State University’s Alumni Magazine.
-Many of Dr. Seely’s research interests stem from her experience as a news reporter in West Virginia.
+Dr. Seely's published works appear in Journalism & Mass Communication Educator, Newspaper Research Journal, Electronic News, and Feminist Media Studies.
+Dr. Seely's current research focuses on news representations of gendered violence and mental health effects of reporting on trauma.
+She has been featured on Indiana Public Radio's "All In," as well as in Ball State University's Alumni Magazine.
+Many of Dr. Seely's research interests stem from her experience as a news reporter in West Virginia.
+She currently teaches undergraduate courses in Media Law, News Writing and News Editing, as well as graduate-level courses in multi-media storytelling, data journalism and emerging technologies.

 - Ball State University, Assistant Professor of Journalism, 2017-present